Biomodd/Windowfarm_Datastream/README.md

 To Use:
- 1. Clone this repository and open in processing
+ 1. Copy examples to your Processing directory

+ 2. Copy 'cosm' folder in libraries to your Processing libraries directory

- 2. Current variables include:
+ 3. Current variables include:

     moistureVal -> // moisture value